Overview

 Evaluation

-Key Findings
+Key findings

-Keep it simple (Language)
+Keep it simple (language)

 Replacing bank jargon with common language improves comprehension and reduces errors.
-“We need more common language for the member.” — Loan Officer

 - Simplified labels and helper text

-- Clear next-step CTAs and instructions
+- Clear next‑step CTAs and expectations

 Intuitive flow